-These matters were addressed in the context of our audit of the financial report as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Capitalisation of exploration and development assets
+Capitalisation of exploration and evaluation assets

-Key audit matter

-During the financial year, the Group capitalised \$13,277,342 of exploration and development assets.
+Key audit matter How the matter was addressed in our audit During the financial year, the Group capitalised \$14,686,948 of exploration and development assets.
 Due to the significance of capitalisation and the potential subjectivity and complexity related to the capitalisation of exploration expenditure in accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, there is a risk that expenses are capitalised incorrectly.
 As a result, we have identified the capitalisation of exploration and development assets as a key audit matter.
+Our audit procedures for addressing this key audit matter included, but were not limited to the following: Perform detailed substantive testing on a sample basis ensuring amounts capitalised have been recognised appropriately with reference to supporting documentation and in accordance with Australian Accounting Standards.
+Review capitalisation policies for exploration expenditure to ensure it is in line with accounting standard AASB 6 Exploration for and Evaluation of Mineral Resources.